Outdoor Clothing Gear

 Unless there is a laundromat at your campground, leave the cotton clothing at home!

-Bring clothes that will dry quickly: synthetics.
+Bring clothes that will dry quickly: synthetics

 boy wearing synthetic shirt

-Here's a nice long-sleeved synthetic shirt for boys.
+Here's a nice long-sleeved synthetic shirt.

 If (or when!) your kids' synthetic clothes get dirty, you can quickly wash them out, knowing that they will dry easily.